skenderidis/nap-dashboard/README.md

 - Grafana
 - Docker
 - Python 3.7+

 Steps will be provided on how to deploy all of the software in a docker environment.
 It is assumed that Docker and Python is already installed and configured on the system

 ### Clone the repo

-Clone this repo to your local machine using `https://github.com/skenderidis/nap-dashboard` Go to the directory of the repo
+Clone this repo to your local machine using `https://github.com/skenderidis/nap-dashboard` and the working directory should be `nap-dashboard`

 ```shell
 cd nap-dashboard